 Crowdestor is a relatively new crowdlending platform, launched in February 2018 by Janis Timma and Gunars Udris.
 The company was founded in Estonia, but the central office and working team is based in Riga, Latvia.

-Similarly to Envestio, it’s main focus are business and real-estate loans, with interest rates typically between 14-21% per year.
+It’s main focus are business and real-estate loans, with interest rates typically between 14-21% per year.

 As of right now, thousands of investors from all over the world have funded around 9,34 million Euros worth of business loans on Crowdestor.